-Academy at the Lakes is accredited by the Florida Council of Independent Schools (FCIS), and Cognia/AdvancEd/SACS.
+Academy at the Lakes is accredited by the Florida Council of Independent Schools (FCIS), and Cognia (formerly known as SACS).
 The school is a full member of the National Association of Independent Schools (NAIS) and the Bay Area Association of Independent Schools (BAAIS).